SquircleSpace/pfds/README.md

 - `IS-EMPTY`: `O(1)`
 - `SIZE`: `O(1)`

+This data structure is similar to an adjustable vector.
+Pushing or popping at the end of the vector is cheap.
+Looking up an index is cheap.
+Operating on the middle of the vector is expensive.

 Note: the logarithmic base for the bounds given above is very large.
-Also, the `WITH-HEAD` and `TAIL` methods add to and remove from the end of the vector.

 #### `PURE-LIST`